Panology of Science Fiction: G

 Engineering

-Stories about the ‘mad scientist’ kicked off genre literature, ever since Daedalus fabricated wings from feathers and wax for himself and his son Icarus.
+It was stories about the ‘mad scientist’ that kicked off genre literature, ever since Daedalus fabricated wings from feathers and wax for himself and his son Icarus.
 Invention is the heart of all sci-fi stories, which in turn becomes the heart of inspiration that turns science fantasy into reality.
 Geosynchronous communications satellites, computer worms, Segways, wall-mounted home theatres, exoskeletons, smartphones, virtual worlds, and organ harvesting were all described by sci-fi writers long before engineers turned them into reality.

 Continue reading “Panology of Science Fiction: E”